New Year, Same Closet? 5 Wardrobe Challenges to Combat in 2018

 If you don’t love your wardrobe, and you wish you did, you can change that.
-This year, try curating a wardrobe that meets your needs for almost any occasion, without having an overabundance of odds and ends that you never wear.
+This year, try curating a wardrobe that meets your needs for almost any occasion, without having an overabundance of pieces you rarely wear.

 Sometimes it takes a good purge to fall back in love with your wardrobe.
 I’m not telling you to instill a “no purchasing of any sort” rule (c’mon… what fun is that?), nor am I suggesting you just remove a few things you haven’t worn in a few seasons.
 Designate a night this year and take a page out of my book–remember: wine, Sonos, takeout, pants (optional)– and dive deep into the bowels of your closet.
-Take it all out and start over with only things you truly love, as well as take inventory of the 2018 pieces you’ve yet to buy–and determine which ones are still worth investing in.
+Take it all out, keep only things you truly love, as well as take inventory of the items you’ve yet to buy–and determine what is worth investing in.

 Now, what to do with the “rejects?”
 Remember, one man’s trash is another man’s treasure.
 There are so many amazing resale sites, like Poshmark and eBay (and hey, who knows, perhaps you’ll find something you like!), as well as donation sites and shelters that welcome your stuff with open arms.

 4. Invest in Dual-Purpose Pieces